 Other strategies, such as reducing video quality or switching to a mobile plan with unlimited data may also be effective in some cases.
 Ultimately, it is crucial to understand T-Mobile’s policies and terms of service to ensure you are not violating their rules while attempting to bypass internet speed throttling.

 Reduced data speeds can be for various issues such as ISP throttling, slow internet, or even traffic congestion.
-If you are sure your reduced data speeds are due to ISP throttling issues, you can mitigate the problem using a reliable VPN.

 T-Mobile slows down data speed for users who have exceeded their data limit or are using the network during high congestion.
-Additionally, T-Mobile is known to prioritize certain types of traffic over others, such as video streaming or online gaming, which can also reduce data speed for other kinds of activities.